 - Genex Tower – 30-story residential and 26-story office towers connected on top

 - Sava Centre – large cultural / business center

-On my return to more familiar territory, I sat in the outdoor café at Hotel Moscow contemplating my day, while enjoying a pastry and espresso.
+On my return to more familiar central Belgrade territory, I sat in the outdoor café at Hotel Moscow contemplating my day, while enjoying espresso and a delicious Serbian pastry.
 The crowd was friendly and endlessly interesting!